org-arl/fjage/src/sphinx/quickstart.rst

     shell: org.arl.fjage.shell.ShellAgent - IDLE
     $

 This is useful for testing.
 However, in a production system, you usually want to define agents in their own files, compile them and package them into a jar on the classpath.
-To do this, you would create a source file `HelloWorldAgent.java` with the class definition:
+To do this, you would create a source file `HelloWorldAgent.groovy` with the class definition:

 .. code-block:: groovy